Corollarium/Formularium/docs/model.md

 - `Model`: this is what describes your object.
 - `Field`: the attributes of a model.
 Fields are typed, and every field has its own datatype.
 - `Datatype`: the type of an attribute.
 These are not the basic PHP types, but extensible datatypes that can be complex.
+- `Validator`: a class that performs specific data validation.
 - `Framework`: the framework to use (CSS/JS/etc).
 Frameworks work by composition, so you can combine them.
 - `Renderable`: the frontend datatype classes.
 Convert a datatype into rendered HTML.